XVE-BV/windows-powershell-wsl-distro-importer/README.md

 # windows-powershell-wsl-distro-importer

+# What Is WSL2?

+Windows Subsystem for Linux 2 (WSL2) lets you run a real Linux environment directly on Windows—without the overhead of a full virtual machine.
+It provides:

+- Native Linux kernel: Faster file system performance and full system call compatibility.

+- Seamless integration: Access Windows files from Linux and vice versa, and use Linux tools alongside Windows apps.

+- Lightweight: Lower resource usage compared to traditional VMs.

+- This script automates importing a pre-built WSL2 distribution for your development environment.

+# Features

+- Multiple PHP versions: Choose per-project PHP via environment settings.
+- Latest Composer version: Always have up-to-date dependency management.
+- Nginx support: Generate per-project vhosts automatically using project-root configs.
+- Secure local domains: Serve each project under its own .test domain.
+- Latest Node.js & package managers: Access Node.js, npm, and Yarn globally.

+> [!IMPORTANT]
+> To leverage these features and enjoy optimized performance, your projects must reside inside the WSL filesystem under an applications folder.
+Running code from Windows-mounted drives (/mnt/…) is slower and may lead to reduced performance.
+> Read more about it here

 # Import.ps1 Usage Guide

 This project provides a PowerShell script (`Import.ps1`) to import a custom WSL2 distro either from the latest GitHub release or from a local tarball.

+> [!TIP]
+> Once the import finishes, please close this PowerShell window (and any open terminals or File Explorer windows) before checking your WSL distros—otherwise the imported WSL won’t appear.

 ## Prerequisites